shrinkray/ayling-reichert-refresh/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.8 =

+* New: Allow menu location settings to be adjusted from the Mega Menu > Menu Locations page
+* Fix: Trim "Panel Width" settings in theme editor to prevent attributes from being malformed
+* Fix: Hover text decoration not applied when Icon Position is set to "Top"
+* Fix: Divi reload bug, ensure sidebar is registered on front and back end
+* Fix: collapsable sub menus open and close themselves in mobile view

+= 2.7.7 =

+* Refactor: Improve method to determine the depth of a menu item (when loading menu item options in back end)

+= 2.7.6 =

+* Fix: Revert "Refactor: Improve method to determine the depth of a menu item", causing infinite loop on some installations

+= 2.7.5 =

+* Improvement: Add megamenu_javascript_handle filter
+* Improvement: Tidy up CSS for backwards compatibility with previous versions of Pro
+* Improvement: Pave the way for removing JavaScript localisation by moving hover intent options to wrap attributes
+* Improvement: Allow third level items to be distributed over 6 columns (previously 4) (requires clearing the Menu CSS Cache)
+* Improvement: Increase number of available columns for "Mega Menu - Standard Layout" from 9 to 12 (requires clearing the Menu CSS Cache)
+* Fix: Unquote font family CSS when Reset Widget Styling is enabled
+* Fix: Edge case PHP warning when using widget
+* Fix: Workaround for when wp_get_theme() fails to return name of active theme
+* Fix: Correctly sanitise theme import data and escape output.
+Thanks to polyplanet.de for reporting this!
+* Refactor: Decouple menu items lightbox options from nav-menus.php screen.
+When opening lightbox settings on nav-menus.php, use PHP to determine these values rather than JavaScript
+* Refactor: Improve method to determine the depth of a menu item

 = 2.7.4 =